Alpha Phi Sigma

 - recognition plaques (for Executive Officers and Board members only)

-- Deliver a completed application with the $60 membership application fee to Dr.
+- Deliver a completed application, an unofficial transcript, and the $80 membership application fee to the mailbox of Dr. Nicholas Perez in ET-234.

-- Submit the application and fee prior to the deadline.
+- Submit the application, unofficial transcript, and fee prior to the deadline.